This article was written by nutrition and sleep experts Ian Dunican and James Caldwell.

 Insufficient sleep degrades memory.
 Your brain is like a computer in some ways.
-It is the central command center for your body.
+It is the central command centre for your body.
 It needs to be switched off, backed up and rebooted from time to time in order for training to be most effective.
-When the amount of sleep and the pattern of Non Rapid Eye Movement (NREM) and Rapid Eye Movement (REM) sleep are not as they should be, memory, learning, and subsequent performance suffer.
+When the amount of sleep and the pattern of Non-Rapid Eye Movement (NREM) and Rapid Eye Movement (REM) sleep are not as they should be, memory, learning, and subsequent performance suffer.

 Sleep loss slows you down, and since the difference between a win and a loss sometimes comes down to a fraction of a second, anything that changes reaction time is really important.
-Studies show that sleep deprived individuals have about the same reaction speed as someone who is intoxicated to 0.08% BAC.
-Given that you can’t safely drive your car when your reaction time is degraded to the 0.05% BAC level, you can imagine what an even bigger reaction time change will make at jiu jitsu training or competition.
-That feeling of being “gray”, slow, and muddled after a night of drinking should remind you that a night of short or poor sleep is just as bad!
+Studies show that sleep-deprived individuals have about the same reaction speed as someone who is intoxicated to 0.08% BAC.
+Given that you can’t safely drive your car when your reaction time is degraded to the 0.05% BAC level, you can imagine what an even bigger reaction time change will make at jiu-jitsu training or competition.
+That feeling of being “grey”, slow, and muddled after a night of drinking should remind you that a night of short or poor sleep is just as bad!

 So what can you do after reading this article?
 Following these sleep guidelines can help your sleep and greatly improve your performance.
 These tips can be especially helpful if you find that your only time to train falls within the evening hours due to family or work responsibilities:

-- Have a regular sleep pattern; try to go to bed at the same time ever evening whenever possible.
+- Have a regular sleep pattern; try to go to bed at the same time every evening whenever possible.

 - Avoid TV, smartphones, laptops and work for at least 60 minutes before going to bed

 - Use your bed for sleep and sex only.
-Working, talking on the phone, or using your laptop in bed will associated the bedroom with things that aren’t related to sleep.
+Working, talking on the phone, or using your laptop in bed will associate the bedroom with things that aren’t related to sleep.

 - Don’t lay awake thinking and watching the clock if you can’t sleep quickly once you go to bed.
 Instead, try getting up and reading or writing but avoid TV, cellphones, etc.